 What this actually means is that the worldwide consumption of energy for the year ending the decade will be greater than all the electrical energy that has ever been consumed in the entire preceding history.
 Think about that!

-Now did you realise that this could happen from something that is only growing at 7% over 10 years?
-It is incredible that in just 10 years the world would use more energy than what has been used in all preceding history!
+Now did you realise that this could happen from only growing at 7% over 10 years?
+It is incredible that in just 10 years, the world would use more energy than what has been used in all preceding history!

 That is what 7% yearly growth actually means!